boberfly/GafferCycles/README.md

 `gaffer`

 GafferCycles should be stable enough to try out now, I have made builds for Linux under releases.
-Try 0.3.0 onwards, GPU devices should work but I haven't tested on Nvidia/CUDA yet.
-OpenCL works.

-The runtime just needs $GAFFERCYCLES set to the extracted path (so that shaders/kernels can be found) and $GAFFER_EXTENSION_PATHS so that Gaffer will detect GafferCycles.
+Make sure to append where GafferCycles is installed/extracted to by appending to $GAFFER_EXTENSION_PATHS so that Gaffer will detect GafferCycles.

 ### Docker Instructions